Katharine McPhee: 2006–08: Katharine McPhee and feature-film debut

-McPhee made her studio-acting debut in the comedy The House Bunny, co-starring as one of the few members of a misfit sorority.
-The movie, released in August 2008, starred Anna Faris as a Playboy Bunny who took the girls under her wing.
-It was directed by Fred Wolf for Columbia Pictures and produced by Adam Sandler's Happy Madison Productions.
-McPhee released a cover of the song "I Know What Boys Like", featuring the other cast members of the movie 'The House Bunny'.
-In September 2008, McPhee took part in Chris Botti's concert, which was filmed by PBS in Boston.
+In August 2008, McPhee made her debut in The House Bunny as a member of a misfit sorority.
+McPhee released a cover of the song "I Know What Boys Like", featuring other cast members.
+In September 2008, she took part in Chris Botti's concert.
 She sang "I've Got You Under My Skin" accompanied by Botti on trumpet.
-The concert was shown several times on PBS starting in January 2009.
-A live album, Chris Botti in Boston, was released on March 31, 2009, on CD/DVD and Blu-ray.
+The concert was aired on PBS in January 2009 and the live album, Chris Botti in Boston, was released March 31, 2009.